zubeyir-bodur/Construction-Personal-Tracking-System/README.md

 ## Construction Personal Tracking System
+Note: This repostory is archived and is now read only.
+For the completed project, see [personnel-tracking](https://github.com/zubeyir-bodur/personnel-tracking)
 ### Cloning the repository into VS 2019:
 1. Make sure you have downloaded visual studio 2019 and the following:
   - ASP.Net ile Web Geliştirme